avantrec/soco-cli/README.md

 #### `sonos-discover` options

 Without options, `sonos-discover` will execute the discovery process and complete silently.
+It will create a speaker cache file, or replace it if already present.

 Other options:

 - **`--print, -p`**: Prints the results of a discovery, including the networks that were searched.
-- **`--show-local-speaker-cache, -s`**: Read and print the current contents of the speaker cache.
+- **`--show-local-speaker-cache, -s`**: Read and print the current contents of the speaker cache file.
-- **`--delete-local-speaker-cache, -d`**: Delete the local speaker cache
+- **`--delete-local-speaker-cache, -d`**: Delete the local speaker cache file.
 - **`--network_discovery_threads, -t`**: The number of parallel threads used to scan the local network.
 The default is 128.
 - **`--network_discovery_timeout, -n`**: The timeout used when scanning each host on the local network (how long to wait for a socket connection on port 1400 before giving up).
 The default is 3.0s.